opendatasoft/ods-documentation/source/using_api/v2/aggregations.rst

 Aggregate functions
 -------------------

-These functions accept as argument a field name or a virtual field and perform an aggregation function on its values. l
+These functions accept as argument a field name or a virtual field and perform an aggregation function on its values.

 Example: still using the dataset described at the beginning, let's assume we want to 'cook the books' and report a little less sales each day and pocket the difference at the end of the year.